brentarias/qhsm/README.md

 This library provides a .Net adaptation of the `QHsm` and `QHsmWithQueue` base classes, which come from [Samek's QP Framework](http://www.state-machine.com/).
 These are base classes that allow a simple and direct implementation of finite-automata, hierarchical state-charts.
-It is compatible with .NET Core (RC1-update2).
+The current Visual Studio solution supports .Net Core 3.X, but this code was originally created for .NET Core (RC1-update2).
+In other words, it will work with all versions in-between if needed.

 This adaption has two primary goals: